 In addition to sponsoring a full calendar of tournaments, WFCA offers training and program support.
 A Workshop for both students and coaches is offered each fall.
 A Spring Convention includes meetings and workshop sessions for coaches.
 WFCA officers and committee chairs are available to answer questions and provide support to forensic coaches.
 This Web site offers communication tools for coaches and helpful articles and links to resources across the Web.

 Any Wisconsin or surrounding state high school is eligible for membership, and is allowed one vote in organization decision-making.
 Annual dues for each school year are $75.
-To join, submit to the current treasurer a completed along with a check payable to WFCA.
+To join, submit to the current treasurer a completed membership form along with a check payable to WFCA.
 Individuals other than coaches may join as affiliate (non-voting) members.

 Read more about the benefits of forensics for students and coaches…